-EYFS Year 1 & 2 Year 3 & 4 Year 5 & 6 ETFS Cycle 1 Cycle 2 Cycle 1 Cycle 2 Cycle 1 Cycle 2 Striking and FieldingMulti-skills Tier 3 Vocabulary catch, throw, bounce racket, overarm, underar collect, pitch m, defend, return, serve, rally, outwit, court, dodge, stroke, rounder, ba keeper, fielding stance, str interception, opponent, p ickstop, wicket, wicket umped, rebound, volley, set, forecourt, backcourt, defensive, attacking, obstruction, onside, offside Athletics Progress towards a more fluent style of moving, with developing control and grace Combine different movements with ease and fluency Confidently and safely use a range of large and small apparatus indoors and outdoors, alone and in a group Master basic movements (throwing and catching) as well as developing balance, agility and co- ordination.
-Begin to apply these in a range of activities. • Copy throwing techniques with some accuracy e.g underarm, overarm, 2 and 1 handed chest push, 2 and 1 handed pull • Begin to use body to generate power when throwing for distance • Throw a variety of objects, changing their action for accuracy and distance as required Master basic movements (running and jumping) as well as developing balance, agility and co- ordination.
-Begin to apply these in a range of activities. • Copy different ways of running for speed and distance • Run in different directions at different speeds e.g. fast, medium and slow • Copy basic jumping patterns and land with improving control and accuracy: 2-2, 1-1, 1-2, 2-1 • Repeat a short sequence of linked jumps e.g hop, hop, jump • Begin to use the body more effectively to generate height /distance when jumping • Link running and jumping activities Use throwing and catching in isolation and in combination Develop flexibility, strength, technique, control and balance. • Throw for distance in different ways showing accuracy and some power including 1 and 2 handed pull. • Know and demonstrate a range of throwing techniques including 1 handed pull (javelin), 1 handed pull (javelin), 1 handed push (shot) and underarm sling (discus) • Throw with improved accuracy and power into a target area Use running and jumping in isolation and in combination Develop flexibility, strength, technique, control and balance. • Show greater control when running in different ways and in different directions • Use body effectively to run for speed • Understand and clearly demonstrate the difference between sprinting and running for sustained periods, understanding the importance of pacing • Pass batons effectively to team members when travelling at speed, showing good understanding of different relays and beginning to Use throwing and catching in isolation and in combination Develop flexibility, strength, technique, control and balance. • Demonstrate accurate techniques when throwing using push, pull and sling techniques along with power to generate good distance • Push, pull and sling with improved technique and power • Use a run up in javelin effectively and a shift in shot put Use running and jumping in isolation and in combination Develop flexibility, strength, technique, control and balance. • Understand why pacing is important and use knowledge when taking part in longer runs to judge speed effectively • Choose the best pace to sustain running when taking part in longer runs • React fast and show speed when running short distances (sprinting) • Mark a sprint start and use it to gain power • Run over hurdles, taking off from a preferred leg, showing good rhythm and speed • Consistently pass the baton accurately using a specified method to ensure smooth changeovers • Jump with appropriate control, accuracy, speed and power • Link combination jumps smoothly showing control through each element
+Year 1&2 Year 3 Year 3 & 4 5&6 EYFS Cycle 1 Cycle 2 Cycle 1 Cycle 2 Cycle 1 Cycle 2 Striking and Fielding Multi-skills Tier 3 Vocabulary catch, throw, bounce racket, overarm, underarm, defend, return, collect, pitch dodge, stroke, rounder, ba keeper, fielding stance, stu serve, rally, outwit, court, backhand, forehand, dodge, stroke, rounder, backstop, wicket, wicket keeper, fielding stance, stumped, rebound, interception, opponent, pivot, tactics rt, defensive, attacking, Athletics Progress towards a more fluent style of moving, with developing control and grace Combine different movements with ease and fluency Confidently and safely use a range of large and small apparatus indoors and outdoors, alone and in a group Master basic movements (throwing and catching) as well as developing balance, agility and co- ordination.
+Begin to apply these in a range of activities.
+Copy throwing techniques with some accuracy e.g underarm, overarm, 2 and 1 handed chest push, 2 and 1 handed pull Begin to use body to generate power when throwing for distance Throw a variety of objects, changing their action for accuracy and distance as required Master basic movements (running and jumping) as well as developing balance, agility and co- ordination.
+Begin to apply these in a range of activities.
+Copy different ways of running for speed and distance Run in different directions at different speeds e.g. fast, medium and slow Copy basic jumping patterns and land with improving control and accuracy: 2-2, 1-1, 1-2, 2-1 Repeat a short sequence of linked jumps e.g hop, hop, jump Begin to use the body more effectively to generate height /distance when jumping Link running and jumping activities Use throwing and catching in isolation and in combination Develop flexibility, strength, technique, control and balance.
+Throw for distance in different ways showing accuracy and some power including 1 and 2 handed pull Know and demonstrate a range of throwing techniques including 1 handed pull (javelin), 1 handed pull (javelin), 1 handed puls (shot) and underarm sling (discus) Throw with improved accuracy and power into a target area Use running and jumping in isolation and in combination Develop flexibility, strength, technique, control and balance. • Show greater control when running in different ways and in different directions • Use body effectively to run for speed • Understand and clearly demonstrate the difference between sprinting and running for sustained periods, understanding the importance of pacing • Pass batons effectively to team members when travelling at speed, showing good understanding of different relays and beginning to Use throwing and catching in isolation and in combination Develop flexibility, strength, technique, control and balance. • Demonstrate accurate techniques when throwing using push, pull and sling techniques along with power to generate good distance • Push, pull and sling with improved technique and power • Use a run up in javelin effectively and a shift in shot put Use running and jumping in isolation and in combination Develop flexibility, strength, technique, control and balance.
+Understand why pacing is important and use knowledge when taking part in longer runs to judge speed effectively Choose the best pace to sustain running when taking part in longer runs React fast and show speed when running short distances (sprinting) Mark a sprint start and use it to gain power Run over hurdles, taking off from a preferred leg, showing good rhythm and speed Consistently pass the baton accurately using a specified method to ensure smooth changeovers Jump with appropriate control, accuracy, speed and power Link combination jumps smoothly showing control through each element